 Brush Park is a Historic Neighborhood located within Detroit, Michigan.
 The Brush Park Community Development Corporation (previously, the Brush Park Citizen's District Council, the "CDC") is an advisory organization established to provide citizen participation in planning and development issues for the neighborhood of Brush Park and promote the continual development of the neighborhood.

-CDC Board Meetings are generally held on the Second Tuesday of each Month from 5:30-6:30pm at the MSU Center located at Woodward and Erskine (3408 Woodward, Detroit MI 48201).
+CDC Community Meetings are generally held quarterly on the Second Tuesday of March, June, September and November from 5:30-6:30pm at the MSU Center located at Woodward and Erskine (3408 Woodward, Detroit MI 48201).

-- The primary purposes for the CDC are to provide an avenue for resident feedback on the development of vacant parcels and redevelopment of dilapidated property in the Neighborhood and to further collaborative efforts with developers to transform our Neighborhood.
+We provide an avenue for resident feedback on the development of vacant parcels and redevelopment of dilapidated property in the Neighborhood to further collaborative efforts with developers to transform our Neighborhood.
 Click HERE to view all of the development projects presented before the community.

 We provide feedback and recommendations to the City of Detroit concerning the developments of property in the Neighborhood.
 We inform the City on issues that affect Brush Park and advocate for policies that protect our community.
 The CDC is currently working with the City on the Form Based Code and On-Street Parking Issues.